IN RESEARCH 2019 – 2023

-Cecile Lassonde (FR) and I began collaborating on this project during a residency at Heima in Seyðisfjörður, Iceland, in 2019/2020.
+Cecile Lassonde (FR) and I began collaborating on this project during a residency at Heima in Seyðisfjörður, Iceland.
 We began playfully and intuitively developing this work based on simple explorations of the body in space, one’s visual integration and proprioceptive awareness in movement, in stillness, in relation to a moving orbital object and each other.

 Two years later, we are continuing our research in Paris, at La Fabrique de la Danse.
-During a week intensive residency we have focussed on creating a participatory workshop as well as a 10 min performance for Impulsion festival taking place at the Institut Suédois in Paris on the 2 & 3 July 2022.
-Without knowing the severe psychological, geographic, physical and social impacts of the Pandemic, we found a way to revisit this work within this new context, both symbolically and realistically.
+During a week intensive residency we have focussed on creating a participatory workshop as well as a 10 min performance for Impulsion festival which took place at the Institut Suédois in Paris on the 2 & 3 July.

 The performance aspect of the project is not about the performance as a spectacle or circus act in the traditional sense.
 The work has a deeper conceptual undertone as our aim is to fundamentally give the participants, audience and ourselves an experiential opportunity to self reflect and to open new neural pathways, giving our personal & collective anxieties a place to exist and play within a safe and contained setting.
 We are actively showing and sharing our vulnerability rather than trying to hide it.
 The fight or flight response is evident in both if us at moments.